Jats: Estimations

 According to anthropologist Sunil K. Khanna, the Jat population in South Asia was estimated to be around 30 million (or 3 crore) in 2010.
 His estimation is based on the statistics of the last caste census conducted in 1931, which had placed the Jat population at about 8 million (or 80 lakh), mostly concentrated in India and Pakistan, and on the subsequent population growth of the region.

 Similarly, Deryck O. Lodrick estimated the Jat population to be over 33 million (or 3.3 crore) in South Asia in 2009—approximately 12 million in India and over 21 million in Pakistan.
 His calculation was based on population projections from the late 1980s and the growth trends of both countries.
 Lodrick also noted the lack of precise statistical data and mentioned that some estimates placed their total population at around 43 million in South Asia in 2009.

 Culture and society

+Women in Jat society

+Historically, Jat women were expected to abide by the rules of their Khap, which governed much of the social life of Jat society.
+In the modern day, many of these Khaps have come under scrutiny for their male-centric structure and rules.
+However, many Khap leaders now promote social progress in Jat society, such as supporting girls' education.

+In some cases, Jat women were recorded to be observing purdah.
+The Bamraulia Jat chief of Gohad State reportedly identified as Kshatriya, and consequently considered it a duty for his women to observe purdah.

+During the colonial period, the Hindu Jats were one of the many communities which were practicing female infanticide.
+As a result, there was a sex-ratio imbalance between women and men.
+This imbalance left some Jats to resort to purchasing brides from neighboring (including non-Jat) communities, or adopting adelphic polyandry and having multiple brothers share one wife.
+This was typically done by poor men who sought to preserve what little was left of their family's land holdings.
+Both bride purchasing and adelphic polyandry is still practised by some Jats in Indian Punjab and Haryana.

-Khap System
+The Khap System

 The Khap system was historically the prevailing system of organisation among the Jat community.
 The system continues to exist today, but as an extrajudicial organisation not legally recognised by the Government of India.
-However, Khaps continue to hold significant social influence in Jat-dominated areas, policing marriage customs and other social practices, and occasionally inciting acts of honor killings.
+However, Khaps continue to hold significant social influence in Jat-dominated areas, policing marriage customs and other social practices, and occasionally inciting acts of honour killings.
 The Khap system is also used for social reform in the Jat community.
 The Indian farmer's activist Mahendra Singh Tikait was head of the Baliyan Khap until 2011.